NixOS/rfcs/rfcs/0036-rfc-process-team-amendment.md

 Work on auto-labeling RFCs and automation of parts of the process that either do not need human intervention or to remind people to continue their work.

-Define how the Steering Committee is picked in the future.
+Define how the Steering Committee is picked in the future and how to replace members thereof if they are not able to participate in the meetings, including guidelines on when to replace members. (a timeline, not being active, etc.)